 The automated system consists of 18 servo driven cages, eliminating the need for hydraulics.
 The hydraulics were replaced with custom engineered food grade Parker Hannifin ETH Electric Cylinders.
 The cages are used to stage the cheese blocks in the brine solution for an operator determined amount of time.
 The servo system is a Rockwell Kinetix 6500 system communicating via Ethernet to a Contrologix PLC.

 The system also has 36 vision cameras (one on the inlet and one on the outlet side of each cage) allowing automatic staging of cheese blocks in cages.
 The vision cameras control air operated gates that create brine solution flow which controls the movement of the blocks of cheese.
 This automatic movement reduces the requirement for operators to control the flow of product.

 The cages are programmed to track the total number of blocks of cheese in each cage and the time submerged in solution.
 When the dwell time has expired, the HMI informs the operator that a cage is ready to unload.
 The operator then initiates the unload process and the servo driven electric cylinder system advances the cages until the cheese is unloaded.
 Once unloaded, the blocks float down to a conveyor that moves them to packaging.

-Acceptance of the system required continuous operation of the system without issues.
 With a few minor updates to improve cheese block movement, the cheese processor achieved these results.
 In addition, with the implementation of this system, the cheese processing company was able to realize all three goals of eliminating hydraulics, reducing workforce, and improved WIP management.
 Here at Sure Controls we measure success by whether a customer is smiling at the end of doing business with us.
 This was a great challenge for all parties involved and through the process the OEM (our customer) and the team at Sure Controls were able to deliver a 😊.